nikitarawat05/semantic_analysis/README.md

 # FastText Word Embeddings and STS Benchmark Evaluation

 ## Project Overview
 This project demonstrates the use of FastText for training word embeddings and evaluating them on the STS Benchmark dataset.
-FastText is employed to train continuous bag of words (CBOW) models, which are then used to calculate word similarities and sentence embeddings.
+FastText is employed to train continuous bag of words (CBOW) and skipgram models, which are then used to calculate word similarities and sentence embeddings.
 The STS Benchmark dataset is utilized to evaluate the performance of these embeddings against human-annotated similarity scores using Pearson correlation coefficient.

 ## Data Preparation
 ### Wikipedia Text Preprocessing